 You just received your business, finance, or accounting degree and are eager to jump into the world of accounting – but there’s one problem.

-Firms hire candidates with experience, but you can’t get experience without an accounting job.
+Firms hire candidates with experience; it’s in nearly every single job description.
+Unfortunately, you can’t get experience without an accounting job.

 So what do you do?

 Employers love cheap (or free) up and coming accounting students.
 You can use this opportunity to get the experience (and possibly the job title) you want.